vutran1710/PyrateLimiter/README.md

 ## API
 One of the most pleasing features of this lib is that it is meant to be very extensible.
-People's efforts to solve rate-limiting problem has so far led to the introductions of few variations of the **leaky-bucket** algorimth.
-The idea behind this is you can extend the main core data-structure that power every member of this algorimth family.
+People's efforts to solve the rate-limiting problem have so far led to the introduction of a few variations of the **leaky-bucket** algorithm.
+The idea behind this is project is that you can extend the main core data-structure that powers every member of this algorithm family.

 #### AbstractBucket
 ```python
 from pyrate_limiter.core import AbstractBucket
 ```
-AbstractBucket is a python abstract class that provide the Interface for, well, a `queue`.
-The algorimths provided in `pyrate_limiter.core` all make use of this data-structure.
-A solid implementation of this abstract class must includes 4 methods of the *bucket* instance.
+AbstractBucket is a python abstract class that provides the Interface for, well, a `queue`.
+The algorithms provided in `pyrate_limiter.core` all make use of this data-structure.
+A concrete implementation of this abstract class must includes 4 methods of the *bucket* instance.

 ``` python